bipinmdr07/downly/README.md

 # Downly
 [![Ask DeepWiki](https://devin.ai/assets/askdeepwiki.png)](https://deepwiki.com/bipinmdr07/downly)

 Downly is a self-hosted, web-based download manager built with Next.js.
-It leverages the power of `wget` to provide a user-friendly interface for managing downloads, complete with real-time progress updates, pausing, and resuming capabilities.
+It leverages the power of `aria2c` to provide a user-friendly interface for managing downloads, complete with real-time progress updates, pausing, and resuming capabilities.

 ## Features

 - **Web-based UI**: Manage your downloads from any browser on your network.
-- **Resumable Downloads**: Pause and resume downloads at any time, thanks to `wget`'s `--continue` feature.
+- **Resumable Downloads**: Pause and resume downloads at any time, thanks to `aria2c`'s `--continue` feature.
 - **Real-time Updates**: Track download progress, speed, and ETA in real-time without refreshing the page, powered by Server-Sent Events (SSE).
 - **Persistent Queue**: Your download list is saved in a SQLite database, so you won't lose track of your files.
 - **Auto-Resume on Startup**: Incomplete downloads are automatically resumed when the application starts.